-In addition to being a great spot for skyline photos, Negley Park is also popular with those looking for somewhere to photograph fireworks in Harrisburg.
+In addition to being a great spot for skyline photos, Negley Park is also popular with those looking for the best place to watch fireworks in Harrisburg.
 Whether they are being set off from the tip of City Island or FNB Field, the park is a great vantage point to view fireworks.

 City Island, which sits in the middle of the Susquehanna River, offers many great opportunities for photos.
 Stroll the island and photograph its beautiful nature while enjoying the beauty of the Susquehanna River and the bridges that cross it, especially to the south.

 City Island is also home to both the Harrisburg Senators baseball team and the Harrisburg City Islanders soccer team.
 Both teams offer great opportunities for budding sports photographers.

 Of course, City Island is also another great place to photograph the Harrisburg skyline from.
 Both the southern and northern ends of the island offer great vantage points, and they are unique enough that there’s no reason to not photograph Harrisburg from both spots.